airloopal/loop/docs/ios-release.md

 Both final-domain legal pages returned HTTPS 200 with the expected Loop/OPAL content using the release-preflight request configuration.
 The offline build, unsigned preflight, unchanged distribution preflight, runtime checks and all 11 consumer checks passed for the final-domain source configuration.

 [Signed build #3](https://codemagic.io/app/6aafdf04d83de4e2e8943b2e/build/6ab03a637623b5e95f995ad6) completed successfully for commit `f9fd0728cc737dbd96a1ed3ee04f8df2a6872a90`, producing version **1.0.0 (103)** with the final-domain legal URLs.
 All three native local StoreKit tests passed with zero failures: purchase and entitlement after store recreation, expiration, and refund.
 Apple returned **UPLOAD SUCCEEDED with no errors**.
 Delivery UUID: `359027a3-b9d7-4b16-b536-8e0c63bfb492`.
 App Store Connect completed processing and marked build 103 Ready to Submit.
 Build 102 was removed from the version attachment, and build 103 was selected and saved on iOS version 1.0.
 The build 103 row was present with Save disabled, confirming the saved state.
-It has not been submitted for App Review.
+This build was subsequently submitted for App Review on 21 September 2026.
 These local tests do not establish physical-device or TestFlight Sandbox purchase results.

-### Review preparation status
+### App Review submission — 21 September 2026

 - Saved: free download price, availability in all 175 selectable regions, age rating 4+, and five correctly sized screenshots each for iPhone and iPad, ordered 01–05.
+- Submitted together: iOS version 1.0 with build 103, Full Access Annual, and the Full Access subscription group (`22399472`).
+Adding the existing group resolved the missing-group submission requirement.
+- Confirmed: Apple displayed **3 Items Submitted**; a fresh submission-details page showed all three items **Waiting for Review**, and Draft Submissions showed **0**.
+The page recorded submission by Dan Vernon on 21 September at 1:41 AM, as displayed in App Store Connect.
+[Submission details](https://appstoreconnect.apple.com/apps/6814186180/distribution/reviewsubmissions/details/e35fdbbf-0831-4f14-8175-03db35cf246c).
+Apple approval and customer availability are still pending.
 - Saved: Full Access annual subscription pricing, localization, review screenshot and review notes.
-The subscription is added to the draft review submission (Ready for Review).
 - Saved: description, support URL, marketing URL and Privacy Policy URL updated to the final domain, looptech.app; the Privacy Policy URL was verified on a fresh page.
 The review contact includes the supplied telephone +442034323492.
 Keywords and copyright remain saved.
-- Draft saved, not published: Data Not Collected privacy answers.
-Publishing requires the owner to confirm Apple's accuracy/compliance declaration.
-- Pending owner confirmation: rights or legally permitted use for third-party brand assets/content.
+- The user completed the previous App Privacy and Content Rights requirements before the 21 September session; the app was already Ready for Review.
+The agent did not accept these declarations during this session or audit the user's answers.
-- Apple Business status verified on a fresh page: business information is being verified; the bank-account banner asks to add a bank account; the Paid Apps Agreement is Pending User Info.
-Both US tax forms and Digital Services Act information are Active.
+- Apple Business status was last checked on **20 September 2026**: business information was being verified; the bank-account banner asked to add a bank account; the Paid Apps Agreement was Pending User Info.
+Both US tax forms and Digital Services Act information were Active.
+This business status was not rechecked during the 21 September submission.
-- Not submitted for App Review.
-Published App Privacy answers and Content Rights Information remain required; the review contact is saved.
-Build 103 is processed, attached and saved on iOS version 1.0.
-Add the app version to the existing draft submission with the first subscription once the remaining requirements are complete.